Gardener's Almanac Monthly Gardening Checklist

 - Consider composting fall leaves.

-- Check pears for ripeness once the fruit twists off the tree easily and seeds are dark colored, and allow them to finish ripening off the tree.
+- Check pears for ripeness once the fruit twists off the tree easily and the seeds are dark colored, then allow them to finish ripening off the tree.

-- Apply a slow-release lawn fertilizer early in September to provide long-lasting results throughout the fall months.
+- Apply a slow-release lawn fertilizer early in September to provide long-lasting results throughout the fall.

 - Remember that as temperatures cool, turfgrass requires minimal irrigation each week.
 See irrigation needs in your area.